gristlabs/grist-help/help/dates.md

 ![Timedelta formula days](images/dates-timedelta-formula.png)

 If you want weeks or years, just divide by 7 or by 365.
+(Divide by 7.0 or 365.0 to include a fractional part in the result.)
 If you want hours, multiply by 24.

 You can also use specific functions to get what you want.
 For example, `DAYS` is a common function in spreadsheet apps that returns the difference between two dates: